“37% of all B2B marketers have a documented content marketing strategy, while 38% have a strategy but it’s not documented.” (2018 CMI Trends Report)

 This is why the accounting profession has documented standards.
 They also perform annual audits.
 Despite good intentions, with complex systems, execution doesn’t go as desired.
 Effective content strategy and content operations are complex systems.

-Here are just a few examples that might indicate weak or missing enterprise content strategy elements:
+Here are just a few examples that might indicate weak or missing enterprise information and content strategy elements:

 Audience Segments — aren’t identified, considered for content requirements, and documented

 Personas — haven’t been well researched, miss elements including: persona beliefs, unique business problem perspectives, industry variations, value models

 Buyer decision process — isn’t rigorous in identifying: decisions and activities by stage, value models, key decision impediments